fedspendingtransparency/usaspending-website/api_contracts/contracts/recipient/RecipientProfile.md

     Number for the recipient's congressional district.

 ## ChildRecipient (object)
-+ name: Child of ABC Corporation (required, string) Name of the child recipient.
++ name: Child of ABC Corporation (required, string, nullable) Name of the child recipient. `null` if the child recipient's name is not provided.
 + duns: `345678` (required, string, nullable)
     Child recipient's DUNS. `null` if the child recipient's DUNS is not provided.
 + `recipient_id`: `abc123-C` (required, string)